Gerapy/Gerapy/README.md

 gerapy runserver
 ```

 Then you can visit [http://localhost:8000](http://localhost:8000) to enjoy it.
+Also you can vist [http://localhost:8000/admin](http://localhost:8000/admin) to get the admin management backend.

-Or you can configure host and port like this:
+If you want to run Gerapy in public, just run like this:

 ```
 gerapy runserver 0.0.0.0:8888